Counseling Center

 How to schedule an appointment:

-The best way to schedule an appointment is to call our office at (270) 745-3159 or stop by Potter Hall 409 and we can work to coordinate schedules and get you an appointment.
-(NOTE: We DO NOT schedule appointments through Outlook Calendar).
-The Counseling Center is open from Monday – Friday from 8:00am-4:30pm (CST).
-For emergency and after-hours information, call 270-745-2548.
-The Counseling Center sessions will be set up as in-person or on-line, depending on the needs of the student.
-The first session (Client Consultation) is scheduled via Zoom.
+The Counseling Center typically works on an appointment basis and is open from Monday – Friday from 8:00am-4:30pm (CST).
+The best way to schedule an appointment is to call our office at (270) 745-3159 or stop by Potter Hall 409 and we can work to coordinate schedules and set up an appointment.
+(NOTE: We DO NOT schedule appointments through Outlook calendar and only with students).

-If you have a second session, it may be in-person or via Zoom (depending on what you and the clinician determine and works for you).
-This session is called the Intake session; more information might be gathered and a counseling plan is developed.
+If you choose to move forward in the counseling process, you may schedule another session.
+It may be in-person or via Zoom, depending on what you and the clinician determine works best for you.
+This session is called the Intake session where more information is gathered, and a counseling plan is developed.
+At this point, you will begin the counseling process.

 Thanks for having the maturity and courage to get help at our center.
 We are all in this together.